tabp0le/little-android-build-script/README.md

 Instructions:
 1. Put syncbuild.sh and upload-sftp in the root of your android build directory
 2. Change the device code name, sftp server information, device/md5sum naming & ssh private key to fit your needs
-3. Open up a terminal window and type "chmod +X syncbuild.sh upload-sftp"
+3. Open up a terminal window and type "chmod a+x syncbuild.sh upload-sftp"
 4. Type ". syncbuild.sh" and press enter to build